On the depth r Bernstein projector: Stability

 \begin{Emp} \begin{proof}[Proof of \rt{stable}] Consider the natural isogeny $\pi:\G^{\sc}\times \Z(\G)^0\to \G$.
 Since the degree of $\pi$ divides $|\Z(\G^{\sc})|$, and $p$ is very good, the degree of $\pi$ is prime to $p$.
 Hence, by \rco{isog}, to show the stability of $E_r$ on $G$, it is enough to show the stability of $E_r$ on $G^{\sc}$.
 Since $\G^{\sc}$ admits an $r$-logarithm by \rco{rlog}, the assertion follows from \rco{wald}. \end{proof} \end{Emp}

 \begin{Emp} If $F$ is of characteristic zero and $p$ is good, then $E_r$ is stable.
-Indeed, arguing similarly to \re{pfstable}, we reduce to the assertion that $E_r$ is stable, if each $H_i$ if of type $A$ and $p>2$.
-Then, using classification, we deduce to the case when $\G$ is either $\GL_n$ of $\GU{n}$ (in this step we use the assumption that the characteristic is zero).
+Indeed, arguing similarly to \re{pfstable}, we reduce to the assertion that $E_r$ is stable, if each $\H_i$ if of type $A$ and $p>2$.
+Then, using classification and the assumption that the characteristic of $F$ is zero, we reduce to the case when $\G$ is either $\GL_n$ of $\GU{n}$.
 In both cases, $\G$ admits an $r$-logarithm, so the assertion follows from \rco{wald}. \end{Emp}